No products in the cart.

 What Are CBD Edibles?

 Edibles come in all shapes and sizes including, but not limited to, candies, baked goods, syrups, soft drinks, and more.
-If you can think of a food, chances are that someone has already found a way to infuse CBD into it.
+If you can eat it or drink it, chances are that someone has already found a way to infuse CBD into it.

 How Long Do Edibles Last?

 The effects from edibles generally last much longer than if you were to consume a similar amount of CBD via smoking or vaping.
 Edibles can last anywhere from 6 to 8 hours after consumption.

-Of course, there are some factors that can shift that 6 to 8 window in either direction.
+Of course, there are some factors that can shift that 6 to 8-hour window in either direction.